kolov/azzuro/README.md

-# azzuro
+# Azzuro
-ZIO-based Axon Server client
+ZIO-based Axon IQ Server client.
+Write Event Sourcing applications backed by the Axon IQ Server in pure FP Scala, without any of the Axon Framework.

 This is in early development stage.
-Start Axon Server locally and run:
+There is a sample application that registers a handler for one command type, then sends a commands and executes it.
+To run it, first start Axon Server locally and then:

     sbt "project simple-example" "runMain com.akolov.azzuro.example.simple.SimpleApplication"

-The example regsiters a command handler in the server, then  sends te command end executes the handler